The ECLIPSE Program

 Participants also attend several meetings and networking engagements throughout the program period.
 These are unique opportunities to pursue career-advancing training opportunities, meet diverse leaders and ASME members from around the world, and identify opportunities for future engagement and leadership within the society.

-At present, all meetings are online.
-For potential future travel, the cost of attending meetings will be covered by ASME in accordance with Society Policy P-4.5: reasonable transportation costs to attend pre-approved meetings are eligible for reimbursement, as are lodging and meal expenses up to a $175 per day per diem (except as noted in Society Policy P-4.5) All expense reimbursements are subject to budget limitations.
+The cost of attending required meetings will be covered by ASME in accordance with Society Policy P-4.5: reasonable transportation costs to attend pre-approved meetings are eligible for reimbursement, as are lodging and meal expenses up to a $175 per day per diem (except as noted in Society Policy P-4.5) All expense reimbursements are subject to budget limitations.
 ASME encourages cost sharing of these expenses with the interns’ employers.

 ASME Areas for Internship Placement: